 Multicast made easy

 Dolphin's PCI Express reflective / reflected memory / multicast solution creates a reflective memory address space between nodes interconnected with PCI Express over cable or backplanes.
-This solution offers significantly higher performance at a much lower cost than other reflective memory solutions and is available both with low cost copper and with long distance fiber-optic as the interconnect.
-Mixing fiber and copper is fully supported.
+This solution offers significantly higher performance at a much lower cost than other reflective memory solutions.

 Broadcast implemented in hardware

 Reflective memory systems (in computer literature also referred to as mirror memory systems, replicated shared memory, multicast or replicated memory systems) implement transparent and automatic updates of remote shared memory areas.
 Reflective memory is typically mapped into an embedded system application and enables similar applications on other nodes to share updated data without involving any traditional networking protocol and overhead.
 Data of any size is transmitted to all nodes directly by functionality implemented in hardware.

 Typical applications can range from a two-node fail over pair to large DSM applications like aircraft, ship and submarine simulators, automated testing systems, industrial automation and high-speed data acquisition.
 Because of their inherent replication they are especially good for fault tolerance.

 The reflective memory functionality is implemented in the Dolphin PCI Express IXS600 switches.
 Switches can be cascaded if you need to build larger systems.
 You can build a 2 node system without the switch and use the regular data unicast (data only written to single remote memory location, no local updates).
 All hosts needs to install a Dolphin Express IXH610 / IXH620 or PXH810 adapter cards.
 All nodes can write to the replicated memory simultaneously.